 It’s worth noting while parking and driving through this lookout that this was the one point in the road where conditions were a bit rough during my visit.
 While I was able to handle it without any issues in a regular car, just be a bit more careful in this spot when driving.

 Once you’ve had a chance to enjoy Spruce Creek Lookout, continue heading up the road to the parking area for Indian Lookout.
+(Don’t confuse Indian Lookout with Indian Wells Overlook in a different part of Rothrock State Forest.)

 This parking area is a decent size pull off on the right side of the road and can be found at the following coordinates approximately 1.1 miles past the aforementioned lookout: 40.622672, -78.103292.